Main Claire's Itchy Feet logo

 Visiting Tulum Ruins in Mexico

-Visiting Tulum ruins is one of those must-do things when in the Riviera Maya and if you plan to solo travel Tulum.
-There is a reason it’s on literally everyone’s ‘Top things to do in the Riviera Maya‘ list.
-So if you are planning to visit Tulum Ruins in Mexico then you are probably wondering a few things like the Tulum ruins entry fee, opening hours, and most importantly how to get to Tulum ruins!
+So if you are planning to visit Tulum Ruins Mexico then you are probably wondering a few things like the Tulum archaeological site entry fee, opening hours, and most importantly how to get to Tulum Mayan ruins!
 Well in this Tulum Ruins blog post, you’re going to learn exactly that.

 Quick Tip: I highly recommend booking all of your Mexico transportation with GottoGo.
 You can search for buses, shuttles, ferries, and Flights on their website.
 What I love most about them is their customer service.
 I know these guys personally from living in Guatemala, and they look after their customers.